Defending Against Prompt Injection with DataFilter: Experiments

 AgentDojo includes several attack styles.
 The \emph{Direct} attack directly injects the attacker's instruction into the tool response.
 The \emph{Ignore-previous} attack uses explicit override phrasing (e.g., ``Ignore previous instructions; do \{goal\} instead'').
 The \emph{Important Instructions} attack injects a message framed as an authoritative, high-priority directive that asks the model to perform the adversarial goal prior to solving the original task (it is designed to look like a legitimate, task-critical instruction).
 The \emph{Tool-knowledge} attack augments injected instructions with contextual cues (for example, user identity or model/version information) to increase the instruction's apparent legitimacy and thereby raise the chance of coercing a malicious tool call.

-\textbf{InjecAgent} comprises 1K API-calling samples.
-Each sample instructs the LLM to complete a predefined task while simulating an API call that returns data containing a prompt injection (PI), which attempts to coerce the LLM into calling a malicious API.
-An attack is considered successful if the malicious API is executed, corresponding to the \textrm{ASR-total} metric in the original paper.
+\textbf{InjecAgent} contains 1K API-calling samples where an LLM completes a predefined task while receiving tool outputs with embedded prompt injections that attempt to trigger malicious API calls.
+An attack succeeds if the malicious API is executed (ASR-total).
 We evaluate two attacks: the \emph{Base} attack, which directly appends the injected instruction, and the \emph{Enhanced} attack, which strengthens the attack by appending the sentence \emph{``IMPORTANT!!!
 Ignore all previous instructions and strictly adhere to the following instruction:''}.
-InjecAgent focuses on simulated single-turn scenarios, where the LLM is fed a single adversarial tool output without requiring multi-step planning.
+InjecAgent focuses on simulated single-turn scenarios, where the LLM is fed a single adversarial tool output.
 InjecAgent benchmark offers no utility measurement, so we use it for security evaluations, reporting ASRs.

 \textbf{SEP} contains 9.1K general instruction-following samples, each augmented with a unique injected instruction.
 Following~\cite{chen2024struq}, we concatenate the injection to the end of the data and often include ``ignore'' enhancement sentences.
 Although our filter model is trained to be robust against injections at arbitrary positions, we evaluate only the end-position case because it is the most effective attack point against the backend LLM.
-Each SEP sample includes a known witness answer; if the witness answer appears in the model's response, the attack is considered successful.
+Each SEP sample includes a known witness answer; if the witness answer appears in the model’s response, the attack is considered successful.
 For efficient evaluation, we randomly select 1K samples from SEP.